-11.2 Until Compliance Department is able to confirm that the contract meets the requirements discussed in the preceding paragraphs, the executed transactions will remain subject to the system of prior authorisation and disclosure to Compliance Department.
+- (ii) the management contract was previously submitted to the Compliance Department, and the latter has verified that the internal rules implementing the Code have been duly met. - 11.2 Until the Compliance Department is able to confirm that the contract meets the requirements discussed in the preceding paragraphs, the executed transactions will remain subject to the system of previous control and disclosure to the Compliance Department.